CindyJS/CindyJS/ref/Vectors_and_Matrices.md

     > submatrix([[1,2,4],[3,2,3], [1,3,6],[5,4,7]],2,3)
     < [[1, 4], [3, 3], [5, 7]]

+**Warning:**
+The order of indices, i.e. column first then row, is contrary to most conventions.

 ------

 #### Converting a vector to a row matrix: `rowmatrix(‹vector›)`